Chef Asma Khan’s favorite line of poetry is from 11th century Persian poet Omar Khayyam: “Did the hand, then, of the Potter shake?”

 Khan also works with the Lotus Flower, a non-profit organization based in Kurdistan and Iraq, that helps women and girls who were victims of ISIS.
 Khan helps train these women and girls to become chefs and to rediscover their Yazidi culinary traditions that were lost when they were kidnapped.
 “I am sowing the harvest that I will not reap,” says Khan.
 “You need to weather it out; you need to grow it so that someone else will be free.”

 Photo: Urszula Soltys

 Khan, who is Muslim and Bengali, mostly highlights the food of Bengal in her work.
 Bengal is near the hot and humid Ganges Delta, so Khan says the food is very seafood-based, light, fragrant and delicate.
 To cleanse the fish before cooking, Bengali cooks will rub antibacterial turmeric and salt onto the fish and marinate it for 30 minutes.
-The result is flavorful, fresh, sweet seafood, like the tiny kechki maach (minnow fish), fried simply with green chilis and mustard oil.
+The result is flavorful, fresh and sweet seafood, like the tiny kechki maach (minnow fish)—fried simply with green chilis and mustard oil.

 Malaikari has a history of resistance.
 For Khan, it is a sacred dish, connected to the exploitation of indentured Bengali laborers who were taken by the British to the Malay Peninsula (Southern Thailand and the Southernmost tip of Myanmar) to build railways.

 “If the laborers survived, they came back,” says Khan.
 “They were no longer enslaved.
 They came back to freedom and they brought coconut milk from Malaya.
 The Bengali families made Malai curry—the grandest dish—to celebrate the return.
 It’s a dish of resilience.
 You can crush our people.
 But we will rise again and again.”

 Get Khan’s recipe for Golda Chingri Malaikari below!